Ultrahigh breakdown current density of van der Waals One Dimensional $\mathrm{PdBr_2}$: Abstract

 \section{Abstract}

-\textbf{ One-dimensional (1D) van der Waals (vdW) materials offer \textit{nearly defect-free} strands as channel material in the field-effect transistor (FET) devices and probably, a better interconnect than conventional copper with higher current density and resistance to electro-migration with sustainable down-scaling.
+One-dimensional (1D) van der Waals (vdW) materials offer \textit{nearly defect-free} strands as channel material in the field-effect transistor (FET) devices and probably, a better interconnect than conventional copper with higher current density and resistance to electro-migration with sustainable down-scaling.
 We report a new halide based ``truly" 1D few-chain atomic thread, PdBr$_2$, isolable from its bulk which crystallizes in a monoclinic space group C2/c.
-Liquid phase exfoliated nanowires with mean length (20$\pm$1)$\mu$m transferred onto SiO$_2$/Si wafer with a maximum aspect ratio of $\approx 5000$ confirms the lower cleavage energy perpendicular to chain direction.
-Gate-dependent electrical transport measurement of a single wire bridged between source-drain electrodes confirms the out-of-the-common p-type FET characteristics with the highest mobility of 6850 cm$^\mathrm{2}$V$^\mathrm{-1}$s$^\mathrm{-1}$ and a maximum ON/OFF ratio of $10^4$.
+Liquid phase exfoliated nanowires with mean length (20$\pm$1)$\mu$m transferred onto SiO$_2$/Si wafer with a maximum aspect ratio (length:width) of $\approx 5000$ confirms the lower cleavage energy perpendicular to chain direction.
 Moreover, an isolated nanowire can also sustain current density of 200 MA/cm$^\mathrm{2}$ which is atleast one-order higher than typical copper interconnects.
 However, local transport measurement \textit{via} conducting atomic force microscopy (CAFM) tip along the cross direction of the single chain records a much lower current density due to the anisotropic electronic band structure.
-While 1D nature of the nanoobject can be linked with non-trivial collective quantum behavior, vdW nature could be beneficial for the new pathways in interconnect fabrication strategy with better control of placement in an integrated circuit (IC).}
+While 1D nature of the nanoobject can be linked with non-trivial collective quantum behavior, vdW nature could be beneficial for the new pathways in interconnect fabrication strategy with better control of placement in an integrated circuit (IC).